weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 to see her in my things, she'd feel so badly."

 Her mother saw the justice of that.
 "I suppose I have one or two things.
-There's that old brown Henrietta of <span id="calibre_link-114" page-number="66" page-name="Page:There Is Confusion.djvu/72"
+There's that old brown Henrietta of mine and the silk poplin.
-page-index="72" page-quality="3"
-title="Page:There_Is_Confusion.djvu/72"></span>mine and the silk poplin.
 How'll she get them made over though, Sylvia?
 Now don't expect me to help."